obria006/Autoinjector_2.0/README.md

 	python -m pip install .
 	```

-	- To ensure you have the correct dependency versions run the following command:
+	- (Optional) To ensure you have the correct dependency versions run the following command:
 	```
 	python -m pip install -r requirements.txt
 	```